thierrymoudiki/thierrymoudiki.github.io/_posts/2025-05-29-esgtoolkit-techtonique-api.md

 Now, here's how to use the token in API requests for stochatic simulations.
 The JSON response contains a key "sims".
 Each list is a future scenario, as envisaged by the chosen model, and based on the initial value 100.

+Note that you can use [https://curlconverter.com/](https://curlconverter.com/) to translate the following request in your favorite programming language.

 ```bash
 # Replace YOUR_TOKEN_HERE with your actual token
 curl -X GET "https://www.techtonique.net/scenarios/simulate/?model=GBM&n=6&horizon=5&frequency=quarterly&x0=100&theta1=0.1&theta2=0.2&theta3=0.3&seed=123" \